Why is My Christmas Cactus Dropping Buds?

 The following conditions are required to ensure your flower buds develop properly:

 • 12 or more hours of uninterrupted darkness from September onward every evening for at least 6 weeks.
-Christmas cactus are short day plants that require more hours of darkness then light during bud formation.
-This is due to adaptations to detect seasonal change in its environment which stimulates flowering.
+Christmas cacti are short-day plants that require more hours of darkness than light during bud formation.
+This is due to adaptations to detect a seasonal change in its environment, which stimulates flowering.

-• Bright indirect light during the day gives the Christmas cactus then energy required for bud formation.
+• Bright indirect light during the day gives the Christmas cactus the energy required for bud formation.
 Too much shade can contribute to flower buds falling off.

 • Watering around once per week so that the surface of the soil is dry to the touch between bouts of watering is the optimal balance of moisture, for Christmas cactus during bud formation.
 Mist the plant once or twice per week and keep it out of any significant air currents.

 • Do not apply any fertilizer from late Summer when the flower buds are forming.
-Additional fertilizer can stimulate foliage growth rather then the formation of buds.
+Additional fertilizer can stimulate foliage growth rather than the formation of buds.

 • A consistent environment without moving the plant or turning it around.
-Christmas cactus get very accustomed to their surroundings and do not like to be moved when the buds are developing.
+Christmas cacti get very accustomed to their surroundings and do not like to be moved when the buds are developing.

 If your Christmas cactus experiences conditions contrary to this, then this is the likely cause of flowers not forming or dropping off.